 Michigan LCV Staff

-Erica works as the Program Manager for Michigan LCV, where she manages the Great Michigan Environmental Priority Agenda as well as civic and voter engagement programs.
+Erica works as the Policy Manager for Michigan LCV, where she manages the Great Michigan Environmental Priority Agenda as well as civic and voter engagement programs.

 She grew up in metro-Detroit and moved westward to Kalamazoo for college.
 Determined to continue her migration West, she left Michigan for Seattle and then Montana.
 There she worked doing environmental restoration for EarthCorps, and attended the University of Montana where she earned an M.S. in Environmental Studies with a focus on writing and environmental health and justice.
 But her love for Michigan brought her back to the Midwest where she now works to protect her state's air, land and water.